 60. What is lazy loading?

-Lazy loading does not load images, videos, or iframes until they are approximately going to appear on the viewport as a scroll.
-It lowers the first page loadtime and bandwidth used because the below-the-fold content is not loaded until it is required.
-Images are supported in lazy loading in WordPress 5.5 and above.
-Video and iframe extensions such as WP Rocket or Lazy Load can be used to extend functionality improvements in perceived and real performance by a significant margin.
+Lazy loading works by deferring loading images, videos and iframes until they appear within reach of being scrolled into viewport as scroll.
+It reduces initial page loadtimes and bandwidth usage due to having less to load below-the-fold content until needed – images support lazy loading with WordPress 5.5 and later; video and iframe extensions such as WP Rocket or Lazy Load extend functionality improvements significantly by improving perceived and real performance improvements by an impressive margin.

 61. How do you clean up the WordPress database?